Traditionally, bridal showers have been something associated with American weddings, but they're becoming increasingly popular in the UK.

 - Design your own invites for free.
 We love Canva, which is a graphic design software that allows you to drag and drop into their templates, so you could update with pictures of the bride or customise your invites depending on the theme.
 You can then use the same designs in all your stationery for the bridal shower (menus, signs, place cards etc) so that you can tie everything in, right from the invites.

 - Buy a download and print pack designed by a small creative business.
 We love Etsy for their selection of bridal shower invitations, they have options for any theme you could think of.

 READ MORE: 22 Hen Party Bag Filler Ideas

-Bridal Shower Decorations
+3. Bridal Shower Decorations

-When it comes to bridal shower decorations we always think less is more.
-Treat yourself and yours gals to a few well thought out decorations instead of going overboard with balloons and bunting on every last surface available.
+When it comes to bridal shower decorations, we always think less is more.
+Treat yourself and yours gals to a few well-thought-out decorations instead of going overboard with balloons and bunting on every last surface available.
 Once you’ve got you bridal shower ideas sorted in terms of a theme you can work out where best to blow the budget on decorations.

 - Invest in a welcome sign.
 If you’re going to be putting on a party then you may as well make the first impression count.
 Welcome signs are the perfect way to set the tone of your day from the off.

 - Throw together a DIY photo booth.
 Everyone loves an excuse to take some silly snaps.
 Pull together a photo booth background and some fun photo booth props and you’ve got yourself a seriously good selfie station.
 You can even download apps now that turn your pictures into old fashioned-looking photo strips.

 - Create a few different stations which are basically décor themselves.
 A bar station or Prosecco station with a few different garnishes will look gorgeous on a table with a rustic sign, while a sweet table with bowls of colourful pick and mix and a bit of confetti scattered between will add zingy bright shade to a room or outdoor table.